top of page

 Madrona Folk School offers high quality supplemental educational classes for homeschoolers during the academic year and summer camps for all local youth during the summers in Grants Pass, Oregon and surrounding areas.
 Madrona Folk School offers classes in academics, fine arts, crafts, performing arts and land-based living skills.

-In addition we will share principles of emotional intelligence and how to form and maintain healthy relationships including identifying emotions, building emotional safety and connection in our learning spaces and sharing proactive ways for resolving tension and conflict.
-We will encourage playfulness, sociability and curiosity through our classes to contribute to a positive and uplifting learning environment.
+In addition we share principles of emotional intelligence and how to form and maintain healthy relationships including identifying emotions, building emotional safety and connection in our learning spaces and sharing proactive ways for resolving tension and conflict.
+We encourage playfulness, sociability and curiosity through our classes to contribute to a positive and uplifting learning environment.

 Behavior Agreement